Finding and working with suppliers

 - any exclusions (e.g. products are delivered but not installed)

-- indemnities—the legal obligation of the supplier to provide you with compensation if any losses occur due to their actions or the actions of associated parties
+- indemnities (the supplier's legal obligation compensate you if any losses occur because of their actions or the actions of associated parties)

 - intellectual property